 Psychodynamic Therapy

-This approach focuses on the psychological influences you might be unaware of, e.g., things we do without realising it and how past experiences shape current behaviours and emotions, often revealing unconscious motives. psychodynamic therapy can offer profound insights into emotional patterns and is particularly useful if you're struggling with unresolved issues from your past.
+This approach focuses on the psychological influences you might be unaware of, e.g., things we do without realising it and how past experiences shape current behaviours and emotions, often revealing unconscious motives.
+Psychodynamic therapy can offer profound insights into emotional patterns and is particularly useful if you're struggling with unresolved issues from your past.

 Humanistic Therapy